The Parents’ Role

 - Attend Family Orientation Night and one Parent Academy session.

-- Read FACTS every week to obtain assignments, updates, and announcements; and to check grades.
+- Check FACTS weekly to obtain assignments, updates, announcements, and to check grades.

-- Instruct your younger students per teacher instructions; monitor your older students who study and access our curricula independently (generally, in 6th grade and above).
+Instruct your younger students per teacher instructions; monitor older students (generally, in 6th grade and above).

 - Speak encouragement to your child, reminding him/her that “God has not given us a spirit of fear, but of power, love, and sound mind.”
 2 Timothy 1:7.
 If we speak doubtfully about our abilities or our children’s abilities in academic subjects, our children hear and receive that.
 Speak power, love, and sound (strong!) mind to your child.